 Spider-Man is one of the most cherished Marvel legends and superheroes.
-He first appeared in the comics in August 1962 and over the almost sixty years of his existence, he gained the love of millions of fans who sympathized with Peter Parker and felt associated with him since Spider-Man dealt with a lot of problems familiar to his readers.
+He first showed up in quite a while in August 1962 and over just about sixty years of his reality, he acquired the adoration of a huge number of fans who could relate with Peter Parker and felt associated with him since Spider-Man dealt with a lot of problems familiar to his readers.

 Over the years the character has been written by many writers and the character went through a lot of changes both in minor and in drastic ways which have either been favorable or controversial to fans.
 Here we have compiled 5 things that changed about Spider-Man as well as 5 things that have remained the same.

 To make the character more relatable to the readers, the creators decided to start Spider-Man’s story as a high-schooler.
 But as time passed, Marvel comics went through a lot of changes and Spidey is no longer a young high-schooler.
 Although, some of his old traits can still be seen.

 2) Same: He Is Still Portrayed As A Deeply Relatable Character

 Regardless of what age Spider-Man is, one of the most important attributes for the character is his relatability.
 Although many Marvel characters were designed similarly, it is Spider-Man that seems to portray these attributes the best.